rijesha/amplify-quasar-template/README.md

 Start by cloning this template repository.

 Alternatively start a new quasar project repository and copy the `amplify` folder, merge the `.gitignore` copy the `src/boot/amplify.ts` file and add `amplify` to the boot line in `quasar.config.ts` : `    boot: ['i18n', 'axios', 'amplify'],`.
-Then run `npm install --legacy-peer-deps aws-amplify @aws-amplify/ui-vue @aws-amplify/backend @aws-amplify/backend-cli aws-cdk aws-cdk-lib aws-lambda`
+Then run `npm install --legacy-peer-deps aws-amplify @aws-amplify/ui-vue @aws-amplify/backend @aws-amplify/backend-cli aws-cdk aws-cdk-lib aws-lambda constructs`

 Now in the amplify web console start a new amplify project pointing at the repo you have just created.
 You can specify package versions in the build.
 This template requires Node 24 to build correctly.